 Decrease Your Carbohydrate Intake Even More

 The amount of carbohydrates you can consume is a genuinely individual requirement.
 No two people are exactly the same.
 While dietary guidelines exist, you may need to experiment until you find the right level for your personal needs (1).
+Too much protein can also affect whether you are in ketosis or not, because your body can convert excess protein into glucose for energy.

 Increase Your Physical Activity